cstavros/mfw/README.md

 Lastly, we used the cat command to print out the flag.php contents.
 We were still in the home directory, so we used the relative path `templates/flag.php` through `http://web.chal.csaw.io:8000/?page=home%27).%20system("cat%20templates/flag.php")%20//`:

 ![screen shot](https://cloud.githubusercontent.com/assets/22091364/18804402/4769ba94-81c8-11e6-988d-3f066bad6cc6.png)

+*Many thanks to prole for helping me edit this write-up*